AnyLog-co/documentation/mapping data to tables.md

  ```type:inclusive``` - mapping instructions that are added to the ***default transformation***.
  ```type:exclusive``` - mapping instructions that replace the ***default transformation***.

- * Attributes - a section providing attribute names and mapping instructions.
+ * Attributes - a section providing mapping instructions for named attributes.
- The mapping details for each attribute name:
+ Mapping assigned to an attribute name can be one or more of the following:

     * ***name*** - a column name in the table which is different than the attribute name.
     * ***type*** - use the specified type to validate the data type of the attribute value.